3 things to do before conduct remote testing.

 Spoiler alert: You should not.

 In my years as a UX designer, remote testing wasn't something I did often, despite the tools available.
 It just felt a bit foreign to me.
-But necessity called for it.
-If you're in a similar boat, here are some insights.
+But then covid hit and necessity called for it.
+If you're in a similar boat, here are some insights that go beyond the basics.

 "Don Norman once said, 'Design is really an act of communication, which means having a deep understanding of the person with whom the designer is communicating.'"